 Trademark application is the second step in the process.
 Once you have found a unique brand for your business, you can proceed to the trademark application procedures.

 Trademark registration application must be made in the prescribed manner and filed along with the fee for trademark registration.
 You can appoint a trademark agent or a lawyer for the same.

-Trademark application should be made at one of the five offices of the Trade Marks Registry located at Mumbai, Delhi, Kolkata, Chennai, and Ahmadabad.
+Trademark application should be made at one of the five offices of the Trade Marks Registry located in Mumbai, Delhi, Kolkata, Chennai, and Ahmadabad.

 It can be done online as well.
-You can make an application for a trademark on Form TM-A. TM-A form is attached in the link http://www.ipindia.nic.in/writereaddata/Portal/Images/pdf/FORM-TM-A.pdf.
-2-3 days will be required for this process.
+You can make an application for a trademark on Form TM-A. TM-A form is attached in the link Form TM-A. 2-3 days will be required for this process.